 1. Work Out A Budget.
-Figure out how much you’re willing to spend on your project, and stick to it.
+Figure out how much flooring you need, and how much you’re willing to spend on your project, and stick to it.

 2. Learn What Type Of Floor Is Appropriate For Your Room.
 Look at your room’s usage and needs to determine your best choice.

 3. Establish An Aesthetic.
 What interior design styles stand out to you?
 Sleek and modern?
 Rustic and homey?
 What kind of look are you going for?
 Pinterest is a great tool for making a virtual scrapbook of floors that appeal to your senses and looks you’d like to emulate in your home.

 4. Consider What Kind Of Life You Want With Your Floor.
 Are you looking for a first quality floor that will last a lifetime, or are you looking for a more temporary, budget-friendly option?
 This is especially important if you’re looking to flip your house or you have a smaller budget.

 5. Decide How Much Time You’re Willing To Spend On Maintenance.
 Do you want a floor that’s very easy to care for and requires minimal cleaning, or are you willing to put more effort into keeping your new floor sparkling clean?

 Just like with any other long-term investment purchase, research and information are your friends when you shop for flooring.
 Take notes, take measurements, take pictures, and take these things with you when you shop, because at some point you or your customer service assistant will need them.
 Don’t worry about having too much information – there’s no such thing.
 This information will also come in handy down the line, so be sure to keep it handy until your project is completed.